AndrewLiming/reading-notes/README.md

 ## Table Of Contents
 [Class 1: Growth Mindset](growthmindset.md)

-### Lets talk about Growth Mindset
+### What is Growth Mindset to me.

+- Growth Mindset is remaining teachable.
+It's about not knowing but being open to learn and grow and absorb new information.

-How can i keep myself in a growth mindset?
+### How can i keep myself in a growth mindset?

-- Self discovery
-- Be mindful of my thinking
-- Read about growth mindset
+- Keeping a positive attitude: if discouraged, add a yet to the negative thought
+- Believe that abilites and knowledge can be developed through hard work and dedication.
+- Ask questions about things you don't understand.
+Dont stay in the pit longer than 15 minutes.

 ![grindcore picture](https://media2.fdncms.com/eastbayexpress/imager/u/blog/19153636/music2-4485801e2f182ab7.jpg?cb=1534297491)